stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 both the notification's source IP address and the name of the zone that is conveyed in the notification message (e.g., the child zone).

+Rate limiting will also mitigate processing load of garbage notifications.
+Alternative solutions appear significantly more expensive.
+(For example, validating the signature of a signed notification is much more expensive than checking the rate limit.)

 # IANA Considerations